-Some manufacturers bypass the retailer and offer the products directly to the consumer.
-They either use online sales, a discount warehouse store, or a small store that only sells their goods.
+- Some manufacturers bypass the retailer and offer the products directly to the consumer.
+Some sell from their own website or catalog.
+Others use a discount warehouse store.
+A few can afford their own store that only sells their goods.

 How It Affects the Economy

-The wings, landing gears and other major airline parts are also made in Japan, so the quake disrupted production of Boeing's 787 Dreamliner.
-U.S. GDP slowed in 2011 as 22 Japanese auto part plants suspended production.
+If a disaster is bad enough, it can slow global growth.
+In 2011, Japan's earthquake and the resultant tsunami created the most damage to the world's supply of automobiles, electronics, and semiconductor equipment.
+The wings, landing gears, and other major airline parts are also made in Japan, so the quake disrupted the production of Boeing's 787 Dreamliner.
+U.S. gross domestic product slowed in 2011 as 22 Japanese auto part plants suspended production.

 Supply Chain Management

-Corporations became more efficient in their operations, which also helps to free up cash.
-In addition, corporation Treasurers became more focused on making sure the cash they had was invested in "safe havens," such as U.S. Treasuries, municipal bonds and even their own stocks in "stock buybacks."
-They became more savvy about foreign exchange and interest rate risk.
+Corporations became more efficient in their operations, which also helped to free up cash.
+In addition, corporation Treasurers became more focused on making sure the cash they had was invested in "safe havens," such as U.S. Treasuries, municipal bonds, and even their own stocks in "stock buybacks."
+They became savvier about foreign exchange and interest rate risk.
 In other words, good companies squeezed cash out of their operations and cash management, since they couldn't rely on banks.
-(Source: Global Finance, Banking on innovation, November 2008)